adrijardi/right-miner/README.md

 # Right miner

-Game to go trying the game engine :)
+Game to show the game engine on all it's greatness.